Chewwwww/Chewwwww.github.io/_pages/about.md

 I am interested in random dynamical systems (RDS), PDE and Monte Carlo Markov Chain (MCMC).
 Currently, I am interested in studying mathematical properties in plasma models.

-#Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.